csmutz/apache_fingerprinting/README.md

   - ja4: Widely adopted tool for fingerprinting.
 While we may differ in approach (focus on exposing metadata vs. creating a standardized format for sharing), there will be significant overlap in attributes collected. https://github.com/FoxIO-LLC/ja4

 ## Participation
-I would love to mentor a high school or undergrad student in parts of this project.
-This project involved understanding some really important concepts in network security.
+This is a personal hobby project (not sponsor by my day job)--so it may progress slowely.
+I would love to mentor a student or early career professional parts of this project who wants to learn the relevant technologies as an extracuricular project.
+This project is basically an exercise in C coding and understand various API (OpenSSL, TCP_INFO/kernel, apache constructs, etc) but it also involves understanding some really important concepts in network security.
+Experience in C coding and basic networking would be prefered.
 The developed technologies could be used as a testbed for research and the experience and the domain knowledge would help equip a student for research in the area of proxy detection.

+I could really use some coaching/help on use of TCP_INFO in linux, especially how to cleanly access the additional attributes tracked by the kernel but not exposed in the default getsockopt TCP_INFO struct.